Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/aggregate-functions.md

 );
 ```

-This query retrieves the title field from the books table and only returns rows where the price field is greater than the average price for all rows in the books table.
+This query retrieves the `title` field from any row in the `books` table where its price is greater than the average price for all rows in the `books` table.

 ## Check for Understanding